DmPanf/Potholes_Detector/README.md

 ## Contact

-Provide contact information for users to reach out with questions or feedback.
+- to provide contact information for users to reach out with questions or feedback.